kbruncati/jff-predictive-model/README.md

 * **Joining the data**

   Data were joined with DataFusion in Domo which is specialized to work with larger datasets.
 The datasets were joined via `customer_ID` column present in all datasets.
 The   datasets joined together were titled `earnings_15_19_edited`, `Childcare_2020.xlsx`, `training provider and program.xlsx`, and `earnings_2010_14.xlsx`.
+An initial DataFusion titled `Combined Earnings and Child Care` brought together the first two documents, then another titled `Add Training` incorporated the third, and the final join was `Add Training - COMBINED EARNINGS AND CHILD CARE 1-earnings_2010`.

 * **Making the new columns**